MediaComem/comem-archidep/ex/floodit-deployment.md

   > into memory as a new process).

-The [project's README][readme] explains how to do all of this except restarting the Systemd service, which you can easily do with `sudo systemctl restart <service>`.
+The [project's README][readme] explains how to do all of this except restarting the systemd service, which you can easily do with `sudo systemctl restart <service>`.
 You should run the appropriate commands in your `post-receive` hook script.

 ### :gem: Allowing your user to restart the service without a password